yzhao062/yzhao062/README.md

 💬 **News & Travel**:

+- **Mar 2022**: [ECOD: Unsupervised Outlier Detection Using Empirical Cumulative Distribution Functions](https://www.andrew.cmu.edu/user/yuezhao2/papers/22-preprint-ecod.pdf) is accepted to [TKDE](https://www.computer.org/csdl/journal/tk)!
+ECOD is a simple yet effect detection algorithm that is not only accurate but extremely fast with O(nd) complexity.

+- **Feb 2022**: Make to the finalist of The Norton Labs Graduate Fellowship.
+Finger crossed!

+- **Feb 2022**: &#127775; Reached 700 citations on [Google Scholar](https://scholar.google.com/citations?user=zoGDYsoAAAAJ)!

 - **Feb 2022**: Invited talk at Tesla for large-scale anomaly detection.

 - **Feb 2022**: Propose a new initiative called Detected AI (detected.ai) for large-scale anomaly detection applications.